theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 5. Delete all table entries that are not subject to change.
 6. Enter values for all fields that you want to overwrite, e.g., `"RV45A-MABNR": "M-01"`, `"RV45A-KWMENG": "5"`, etc.
 The http request body must only contain table fields with valid input values.
-The following example changes the order quantity of the first two items to 1 and 2:
+The depicted example changes the order quantity of the first two items to 1 and 2:
 ```
 {
     "ITEMS": [